Brankale/Nintendo-DS-Lite-colorspace/MEASUREMENTS.md

 ## General Info

 - `author`: your name
-- `date`: the date of the measurement
+- `date`: the date of the measurement.
+This is important because screen colors tends to degrade over time and with use.
+Knowing the time a measurement was taken can help ensure the accuracy of the measurements.
 - `meter`: name of the meter used
 - `meter type`: [colorimeter, spectroradiometer, spectrophotometer]

 ## Display type
 - `emissive`: the screen directly generates the light needed to form the image.
 - `reflective`: the screen does not emit its own light, but uses reflected ambient light.
 - `quantization`: does the screen present quantization?
-How many bits per color? (e.g. NDS Lite has 6 bit per channel => ~262 colors)
+How many bits per color? (e.g. NDS Lite has 6 bit per channel => ~262K colors)

 > [!WARNING]
-> This two types of display require different type of measurements.
+> These two types of displays require different types of measurements.

 # Emissive display (only)

 ## What to measure

+> [!IMPORTANT]
+> If the screen is not original any kind of measurements are invalid.

 In order to replicate the screen colorspace the following data must measured:
 - chromaticity coordinates of the three primaries (R, G, B)